AEC Swift: Other operators in the UK

 AEC Swifts were also sold to several other operators.
 Over 100 were sold to Leeds City Transport, transferring to West Yorkshire PTE on its formation in 1974.
 Aberdeen Corporation Transport, Birmingham City Transport and Sunderland Corporation took smaller numbers of Swifts.
 South Wales Transport ordered 36 in 1971 but they were diverted by the National Bus Company to London Country even though twelve of them had already entered service with South Wales.

 Great Yarmouth Transport bought eight Swifts new in 1973; the last of 22 purchased new and three second hand; they continued in service until the late 1990s, and were the last Swifts to run in service with their original operator.
 Other customers included Blackpool Transport with 55 examples and St Helens Corporation.
 Three Swifts delivered to Morecambe Corporation in 1970 carried rare Northern Counties bodywork.

 Following withdrawal from service with their initial operators, many Swifts were sold on for further use.
 Staffordshire-based independent Knotty Bus ran a fleet of four Swifts between 1988 and 1995.
 A small number of former London Transport Swifts ran for a time with Hants & Sussex (now Emsworth & District) on services in south east Hampshire.

 British Airways once owned an AEC Swift, with a special body that had an open platform at the front, which was designed for airside duties.
-Citybus, Belfast purchased 177 Swifts and Merlins between 1977 and 1980 to replace buses destroyed during the Troubles, although most were withdrawn after 1981.
+Citybus in Belfast purchased 177 Swifts and Merlins between 1977 and 1980 to replace buses destroyed during the Troubles, although most were withdrawn after 1981.